 Written in 1922, The Hairy Ape tells the tells the story of Yank, a labourer who revels in his status as the strongest stoker on a transatlantic liner.
 When Yank is called a ‘filthy beast’ by the overbred daughter of a steel merchant, he experiences an awakening of consciousness that leads him on a journey through the wealthy neighbourhoods and disenfranchised underbelly of New York society.
-Directed by Richard Jones, this revival moves rapidly from location to location, one minute in the stokehole of a liner, the next in 1920s New York.
+In the Old Vic production, Bertie Carvel plays the troubled protagonist Yank.

 Set design is by Stewart Laing and lighting by Mimi Jordan Sherin.

 In 2016 the production moved to the vast drill hall of Park Avenue Armory, New York, where Yank was played by Bobby Cannavale.

 The drill hall of The Armory is a huge void – large enough for the set designer Stuart Laing to reimagine the set as a doughnut which circled the raked seating.
 This turned slowly throughout the show to bring different elements of the set in front of the audience.
 The drill hall was also highly reverberant.
 I was able to strip the reverb from all my soundfiles and exploit the natural acoustic of the space to heighten the sense of foreboding – the feeling you were hearing something threatening but indisinct, perhaps from the far end of a mighty ship.